Shibuya, is one of the most photographed areas in Tokyo.

 This routine continued until May 1925, the day, the Professor did not return on his usual train that evening.
 Hachiko waited… but, his master had died from cerebral hemorrhage at the university that day.

-Hachiko was loyal, and he waited everyday for his master to return for nine years, until Hachiko passed away he was always at the Shibuya station waiting for his master.
+Hachiko was loyal, and he waited everyday for his master to return for nine years.
+Hachiko was always there, waiting everday until he passed away.

 ” Hachiko was given away after his master’s death, but he routinely escaped, showing up again and again at his old home.
 Eventually, Hachiko apparently realized that Professor Ueno no longer lived at the house.
 So he went to look for his master at the train station where he had accompanied him so many times before.
 Each day, Hachiko waited for Professor Ueno to return.
 And each day he did not see his friend among the commuters at the station.